 Pastor Susie Beil

-Reverend Susie Beil holds a Master of Divinity degree from Princeton Theological Seminary and is an ordained minister in the Presbyterian Church (USA).
+Reverend Susie Crawford Beil holds a Master of Divinity degree from Princeton Theological Seminary and is an ordained minister in the Presbyterian Church (USA).
 She also earned a Masters in Environmental Health from the University of Washington and a Bachelor of Science from Gonzaga University.
-Since 1992, Susie has served in churches of all sizes across the state of Washington.
+She has served as lead pastor of Summit Avenue since August of 2012.

 “My goal as pastor here at Summit is to help people know God more deeply, grow in fellowship and discipleship, and go into the world with the message of hope and healing in Jesus Christ.”

 Susie and her husband have lived in Bremerton since 2008 with their three boys.
-Susie loves reading, spending time with family and friends, and playing baseball with her boys.
-As a family, they love the outdoors and enjoy camping, hiking and biking in the great Northwest.
+Susie loves reading, cooking gardening, and spending time with family and friends.
+As a family, they love the outdoors and enjoy camping and hiking in the glorious Pacific Northwest.

 Because of Jerry and Barb’s shared ministry, Jerry was able to teach at the University of Colorado, Iliff School of Theology, Chapman University, Olympic College and the Lavay Gymnasium in Miscolc, Hungary.
 Jerry also served as a delegate to the churches of the Soviet Union on three occasions.
 Jerry is still curious about new people and new things.